moneroexamples/private-testnet/README.md

 ## tmux session

 The tmux script to automatically start the three nodes and wallets, and the explorer is [here](https://github.com/moneroexamples/private-testnet/blob/master/tmux-privatexmr.sh).
+It assumes that the private testnet nodes and wallets are in `~/testnet/` and the onion explorer executable `xmrblocks` is in `~/onion-monero-blockchain-explorer/build/'.

 ## How can you help?